awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 To run this procedure, you need to have the AWS CLI installed\.
 For more information, see [Getting Started with Amazon Rekognition](getting-started.md)\.
 The AWS account that you use must have access permissions to the Amazon Rekognition API\.
 For more information, see [Amazon Rekognition API Permissions: Actions, Permissions, and Resources Reference](api-permissions-reference.md)\.

-**To configure Rekognition Video and upload a video**
+**To configure Amazon Rekognition Video and upload a video**

-1. Configure user access to Rekognition Video and configure Rekognition Video access to Amazon SNS\.
-For more information, see [Configuring Rekognition Video](api-video-roles.md)\.
+1. Configure user access to Amazon Rekognition Video and configure Amazon Rekognition Video access to Amazon SNS\.
+For more information, see [Configuring Amazon Rekognition Video](api-video-roles.md)\.

 1. [Create an Amazon SNS topic](http://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.
 Prepend the topic name with *AmazonRekognition*\.
 Note the topic Amazon Resource Name \(ARN\)\.